mweststrate/relative-deps/README.md

 }
 ```

-When the relative path can be found, the library at this path will be re-built and re-installed into this project, if the source files have been changed during `postinstall`.
+When the relative path can be found, the library at this path will be re-built and re-installed into this project, if the source files have been changed during `prepare`.

 The normal `my-cool-library` dependency will be defaulted to, for those that don't have a local checkout of `my-cool-library`, and to resolve transitive dependencies.